 New technologies – Computing is a continually evolving field, with new hardware, software and operating systems emerging constantly.
 No single computer forensic examiner can be an expert on all areas, though they may frequently be expected to analyse something which they haven’t previously encountered.
 In order to deal with this situation, the examiner should be prepared and able to test and experiment with the behaviour of new technologies.
 Networking and sharing knowledge with other computer forensic examiners is very useful in this respect as it’s likely someone else has already come across the same issue.

 Anti-forensics – Anti-forensics is the practice of attempting to thwart computer forensic analysis.
 This may include encryption, the over-writing of data to make it unrecoverable, the modification of files’ metadata and file obfuscation (disguising files).
 As with encryption, the evidence that such methods have been used may be stored elsewhere on the computer or on another computer which the suspect has had access to.
-In our experience, it is very rare to see anti-forensics tools used correctly and frequently enough to totally obscure either their presence or the presence of the evidence they were used to hide.
+In our experience, it is very rare to see anti-forensics tools used correctly and frequently enough to totally obscure either their presence or the presence of the evidence that they were used to hide.

 Accepted standards – There are a plethora of standards and guidelines in computer forensics, few of which appear to be universally accepted.
-The reasons for this include: standard-setting bodies being tied to particular legislations; standards being aimed either at law enforcement or commercial forensics but not at both; the authors of such standards not being accepted by their peers; or high joining fees dissuading practitioners from participating.
+The reasons for this include: standard-setting bodies being tied to particular legislations; standards being aimed either at law enforcement or commercial forensics but not at both; the authors of such standards not being accepted by their peers; or high joining fees for professional bodies dissuading practitioners from participating.

 Fit to practice – In many jurisdictions there is no qualifying body to check the competence and integrity of computer forensics professionals.
 In such cases anyone may present themselves as a computer forensic expert, which may result in computer forensic examinations of questionable quality and a negative view of the profession as a whole.